Impacting families for generations to come.

 Another possibility is home ownership.
 Parents can, at any point, purchase a house and put the property into a special needs trust.
 Then the home is there when the adult child is ready, and the trust administrator can oversee it.

-A Letter of Intent
+Creating a Letter of Intent for Caregivers

 A Letter of Intent is not a legally binding document, but it can be extremely helpful to whomever takes over the child’s care.
 The Letter of Intent will go into as much detail as possible about what goes into the daily care of the child, whatever their age.
 Continuity is important in helping anyone feel more secure and that need can be even more advanced with someone who is disabled.
 Providing the new person in charge with the information they need can be crucial to that continuity.